 How do I update to a newer version of a Node.js solution stack in Elastic Beanstalk?

-When I try to perform a managed or manual update to a newer version of a Node.js solution stack in AWS Elastic Beanstalk, I get an error message about a version mismatch.
-How can I resolve this error?
+I receive an error when I try a manual or managed update to a newer version of a Node.js solution stack in AWS Elastic Beanstalk.

-Your update could fail if your current node version isn't supported by the node version in the solution stack that you're upgrading or downgrading to (the target solution stack).
+Your update could fail if your current node version isn't supported by the node version in the solution stack that you're upgrading or downgrading to.
+That is, the target solution stack.

 If your update fails, you could receive an error similar to the following: